na-na-hi/renget/archive/ltsc.md

 - Search (breaks search feature in the Start Menu if removed)
 - ShellExperienceHost (required for the Task Bar)
 - StartMenuExperienceHost (required for the Start Menu)
-- Windows.ClientCBS (required for a few things like Settings panel)
+- Windows.ClientCBS (required for a few things such as the Settings panel)
 - ImmersiveControl Panel (required for the Settings panel)

 What you remove depends entirely on your goals, if you want a minimal installation then remove everything except the list above, if you want the Store keep AAD Broker Plugin, Accounts Control, if you use a printer keep the printer apps, if you want to use Xbox features the Xbox app etc.